Yuan trade volumes in London more than double in 2014 - City of London

-Overall renminbi trading volumes rose 143 percent compared with 2013 as average daily volumes reached $61.5 billion (£39.17 billion), said the City of London, the municipal government of London's Square Mile financial district.
+Overall renminbi trading volumes rose 143 percent compared with 2013 as average daily volumes reached $61.5 billion, said the City of London, the municipal government of London's Square Mile financial district.

 Spot trading volumes stood at $18.4 billion dollars per day in 2014, up more than three times compared with the previous year.